influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/troubleshoot.md

 ## Handle write responses

-In {{% product-name %}}, writes are synchronous.
-After InfluxDB validates the request and attempts to write the data, it responds with a _success_ or _error_ message that indicates the final status of the write.
+{{% product-name %}} does the following when you send a write request:

+1. Validates the request.
+2. If successful, attempts to [ingest data](/influxdb/cloud-dedicated/reference/internals/durability/#data-ingest) from the request body;
+   otherwise, responds with an [error status](#review-http-status-codes).
+3. Returns one of the following HTTP status codes:

+   - `204 No Content`: all data in the batch is ingested
+   - _If **partial writes** are configured for your cluster_, `201 Created`: some points in the batch are ingested, and some points are rejected
+   - `400 Bad Request`: all data in the batch is rejected

-A success response (HTTP `204` status code) acknowledges that all data in the batch is written and queryable.
+   In InfluxDB, writes are synchronous--the response status indicates the final status of the write and all ingested data is queryable.

-If InfluxDB responds with an [HTTP error status code](#review-http-status-codes), one or more points weren't written.
+   If InfluxDB responds with an HTTP `201 Created` status code or an [error status code](#review-http-status-codes), one or more points weren't ingested.
-The response body contains information about [rejected points](#troubleshoot-rejected-points).
+   The response body contains error details about [rejected points](#troubleshoot-rejected-points), up to 100 points.
-Written points are queryable.

 To ensure that InfluxDB handles writes in the order you request them, wait for the response before you send the next request.